 What is the role of literature in an era when one political party wages continual war on writers and the press?
 What is the connection between political strife in our daily lives, and the way we meet our enemies on the page in fiction?
 How can literature, through its free exchange, affect politics?

-In this galvanizing guide to resistance literature, Nafisi seeks to answer these questions.
+In this galvanizing guide to literature as resistance, Nafisi seeks to answer these questions.
 Drawing on her experiences as a woman and voracious reader living in the Islamic Republic of Iran, her life as an immigrant in the United States, and her role as literature professor in both countries, she crafts an argument for why, in a genuine democracy, we must engage with the enemy, and how literature can be a vehicle for doing so.

-Azar Nafisi is the author of the multi-award-winning New York Times bestseller Reading Lolita in Tehran, as well as Things I’ve Been Silent About, and The Republic of Imagination.
-Formerly a Fellow at Johns Hopkins University’s Foreign Policy Institute, she has taught at Oxford and several universities in Tehran, and she is currently Centennial Fellow at Georgetown University’s Walsh School of Foreign Service.
-Nafisi has written for publications that include The New York Times, The Washington Post, The New Republic, and The Wall Street Journal.
+AZAR NAFISI is the author of the multi-award-winning New York Times bestseller Reading Lolita in Tehran, as well as Things I’ve Been Silent About, The Republic of Imagination, and That Other World.
+Formerly a Fellow at Johns Hopkins University’s Foreign Policy Institute, she has taught at Oxford and several universities in Tehran.
 She lives in Washington, D.C.

 "Nafisi moves effortlessly across the literary landscape. ...
 Nafisi has a talent for combining the academic and the everyday, the theoretical and the personal, and thanks to her deliberate and confident voice, the lessons will stick with us, too." — New York Times Book Review